DriveNow Deploys CrateDB for Real Time Clickstream Analysis

-Crate.io, developers of CrateDB, a leading open source SQL database for real time machine data applications, today announced that DriveNow has deployed CrateDB to enable capture, storage and real time analysis of user interactions with its online car rental system.
+Crate.io, developers of CrateDB, a leading open source SQL database for large volume data applications, announced that DriveNow has deployed CrateDB to enable capture, storage and real time analysis of user interactions with its online car rental system.
 The insights into user behavior it gains through this analysis help it better tailor its offerings to customers and improve online sales over time.

 DriveNow launched in 2003 to help travelers find and easily compare the best online rates for car and campervan rentals in real time, providing online booking for motor vehicle rentals among major suppliers throughout Australia, New Zealand, Europe, North America and the UK.
 DriveNow aggregates pricing and availability from all major suppliers and enables direct bookings with each.